ashiklom/pecan.book/Updating-PEcAn.md

 ## Updating BETY database

+BETYdb can be hosted anywhere, forming a network of instances.
+Data marked as public that has not failed QA/QC can be synced across different servers.
+For more details, see the BETYdb wiki page [Distributed BETYdb](https://github.com/PecanProject/bety/wiki/Distributed-BETYdb).

-A new system is in place which will allow you to update the BETY database without loosing any local changes (this is still BETA though).
-To update the datbase and keep your changes, all you have to do is run the following:
+This feature enables you to update a local instance of BETYdb (e.g. on a PEcAn Virtual Machine or version of the database used for development) without losing any local changes.
+To update the database and keep your changes, all you have to do is run the following:

 ```
 cd